vatpac-technology/pilot-resources/docs/navigation/ifrnavigation.md

 - **VOR Station Passage:** The "cone of confusion" is often a good way to know you've experienced station passage, especially with VOR and ILS.
 As you fly over the station your instruments might fluctuate.
 VOR station passage occurs when the TO-FROM indicator.
 - **NDB Station Passage:** ADF needle will swing rapidly, showing that you've passed the station.
 - **GNSS Station Passage:** Your GNSS unit will show that you’ve passed it and will prompt you to navigate to the next waypoint.
+- **DME Station Passage:** When the DME stops decreasing and starts increasing.

 ## Ground-Based Navaids Limitations
 - **Changing Sensitivity:** As you move farther from a navigation station, the signal sensitivity changes.
 This means the accuracy of your navigation can decrease with distance, so always be mindful of how far you are from a station.
 Also as you get closer to the aid, often the sensitivity increases.